bakame-php/http-structured-fields/docs/07-extensions.md

 echo $container;           // returns '(:SGVsbG8gV29ybGQ=: 42.0 42)'
 ```

-## Everything is final

-As a rule of thumb all the classes from this package are final and immutable and
-expose no particular interface.

-The reason is to ensure that in any situation the RFC is being respected.
-The contract
-is between the RFC and your code the package only acts as a link between both parties.

 ## Closed for extension opened for composition

-On the other hand to allow composition the package does expose the `StructuredFieldProvider` interface.
+While the DataTypes can not be extended, to allow composition, the package exposes
+the `StructuredFieldProvider` interface.

 ```php
 interface StructuredFieldProvider